tsubakichan-289/nuntium/README.md

 ## Transport Encryption

 After exchanging keys, clients encrypt IPv6 payloads with **AES-256-GCM**.
-The current implementation uses a fixed 12-byte nonce, which is sufficient for initial experimentation but **must** be replaced with unique nonces for any production use to maintain confidentiality.
+Each packet uses a randomly generated 12-byte nonce, which is prepended to the ciphertext to ensure confidentiality.

 ## Disclaimer